Exploring non-Euclidean photonics: Pseudosphere microlaser: Solutions of the wave equation with Dirichlet boundary conditions

 The electromagnetic field obeys Maxwell's equations with a refractive index $n(\vec r)$ being 1.51 inside the tractoid \cite{indice} and 1 outside.
 The numerical simulations of Sec. \ref{sec_6} makes no additional assumption \cite{PML}.
 In this section, we simplify the physical system to perform analytical calculations and provide a deeper understanding.

-Following the "effective index approximation" for curved layers proposed in Ref. \cite{Moebius}, we assume the light is well-confined within the layer and propagates with an effective index $n_{eff}$, which accounts for the varying refractive indices in the direction perpendicular to the surface.
-Furthermore the numerical simulations in Sec. \ref{sec_6} suggest that the tractoid exhibits two distinct classes of modes: Transverse Electric modes or TE-modes (resp.
+Following the "effective index approximation" for curved layers proposed in Ref. \cite{Moebius}, we assume that the light is well-confined within the layer and propagates with an effective index $n_{eff}$, which accounts for the varying refractive indices in the direction perpendicular to the surface.
+Furthermore Ref. \cite{peschel} demonstrated that the tractoid surface should support two distinct polarization classes of modes, Transverse Electric modes or TE-modes (resp.
 Transverse Magnetic modes or TM-modes) for which the electric (resp. magnetic) is parallel to the tractoid surface.
+Actually all the necessary assumptions of Ref. \cite{peschel} are valid for the tractoid, namely it is a surface of revolution, its main curvature $H$ is null, and the lasing wavelength is much smaller than the scale of the curvature.
 Experimental results also indicate that the lasing modes of the tractoid microlaser are TE-modes (with the electric field in the plane $Z=0$).
 Hence we can resort to the 2D scalar Helmholtz equation

-where $\Delta_s$ is the Laplacian operator restricted to the tractoid surface, and the wavefunction $\psi$ corresponds to the component of the magnetic (resp. electric) field normal to the surface for TE-modes (resp.
+where $\Delta_s$ is the Laplace operator restricted to the tractoid surface, and the wave function $\psi$ corresponds to the component of the magnetic (resp. electric) field normal to the surface for TE-modes (resp.
 TM-modes).

 Due to rotational symmetry, the wave equation (\ref{eq:vec_helm2D}) is separable, and can be solved analytically.
 To simplify the analytical treatment, and later on facilitate the comparison with the flat disk, we impose Dirichlet boundary conditions, ie. $\psi(u=0,v)=0$, $\forall v\in[0,2\pi[$.
 In this case, $n_{eff}$ acts merely as a scaling factor, so we set $n_{eff}=1$.\\